localvoid/ivi/packages/ivi/README.md

 ivi allows components to return arrays of elements as their root nodes.
 This means that a component can return multiple top-level elements instead of just one.

 For example, a component could return an array of `<li>` elements that make up a list.
-When this component is used in a parent component, ivi will treat the array of `<li>` elements as a set of top-level elements, just like it would with a single root element.
+When this component is rendered, ivi will treat the array of `<li>` elements as a set of top-level elements, just like it would with a single root element.

 This feature provides more flexibility when building complex UI components, as it allows you to create components that generate a dynamic number of top-level elements depending on their input.